x032205/svelte-qrcode/README.md

 QR Code has error correction capability to restore data if the code is dirty or damaged.
 Four error correction levels are available to choose according to the operating environment.
 Raising this level improves error correction capability but also increases the amount of data QR Code size and reduces the QR code's data capacity.

 To select error correction level, various factors such as the operating environment and QR Code size need to be considered.
 Level `Q` or `H` may be selected for factory environment where QR Code get dirty, whereas Level `L` may be selected for a clean environment with the large amount of data.
-Typically, Level `M` (15%) is most frequently selected.
+Typically, level `M` (15%) is most frequently selected.

 - Level `L` Approx 7%
 - Level `M` Approx 15% (default value)